Mckreames/Coin-Canvas/README.md

 ### As a Registered User:

-- **Access Profile Page**: I want to access my prefabricated profile page to see my "investments."
+- **Access Profile Page**: I want to access my profile page to track my "Investments."
 - **Signup for Newsletter**: I want to sign up for the newsletter to receive updates.

 ### As a Developer: